 We find all two-way interaction effects between the subject (human vs. GPT-4) vs. modality (unimodal vs. multimodal) to be consistent in direction and statistically significant.
-As seen in Fig. 5A, this effect is driven by a tendency for there to be a greater difference between human unimodal and multimodal board complexity than GPT-4 unimodal vs. multi-
+As seen in Fig. 5A, this effect is driven by a tendency for there to be a greater difference between human unimodal and multimodal board complexity than GPT-4 unimodal vs. multimodal board complexity.
+We also found significant one-way